Order by phone:

 Trustpilot logo> 4.7 stars 1,000+ Reviews • Rated Excellent by our customers

-Virgin Media has incredible speeds, and a great range of packages.
-But there are some downsides too, including availability and customer service.
-Find out more in our full review.
+Virgin Media offers incredible download speeds, as well as a varied mix of bundled TV and phone deals.
+But there are some downsides too, with reports of slow and awkward customer support.
+Find out more in our full Virgin Broadband review.

 Speed Satisfaction 3.4/5